Financial literacy

 Can your business be profitable and have negative cash flow?

 Yes.
-It’s entirely possible to have negative cash flow while being a profitable business, and vice versa.
-Let’s look at some real-life examples of how this works.
+It’s possible to have negative cash flow while being a profitable business, and vice versa.
+Let’s look at some real-life examples of how this works:

 Imagine you’re opening a coffee shop.
 You take a small business loan from a local bank for $50,000.
 That loan represents money flowing into the business, producing a positive cash flow.
 But if you don’t have any customers in your first two months, you’re not generating revenue, which means your profitability is nil.
 Positive cash flow, without being profitable.

 The reverse is also true.
 Let’s say you sell musical instruments, and most of your customers use the “buy now, pay later” option.
 You pay $3,000 for a piano, then resell it for $5,000, with the customer paying $2,000 now and $3,000 due in six months.
 Your cash reserves have actually gone down by $1,000 even though you netted a profit from the sale.
-Negative cash flow, while being profitable.
+If you are asking, what is negative cash flow, this is what it looks like, even while the business is profitable.
 Keep in mind though, that this scenario is quite rare.

 Why is cash flow so important?